Jacob Epstein: Early life and education

 Epstein was born at 102 Hester Street on the Lower East Side of New York City.
 His parents were Max Epstein, formerly Jarogenski or Jarudzinski, and Mary Epstein, née Solomon, both of whom were Orthodox Jews and whose families had emigrated from Augustów in Poland.
 The family was middle-class, owning a number of businesses and tenements, and Jacob was the third of their eight surviving children.

 As a child Epstein suffered from pleurisy and he left school aged thirteen.
 Between 1893 and 1898 he attended classes at the Art Students League of New York.
-In 1898 he organised an exhibition at the Hebrew Institute for a group of local Jewish artists and in 1899 opted to stay at Hester Street when his family moved to Madison Avenue, supporting himself working as a tenement inspector and, briefly, as a physical education instructor.
+In 1898 he organised an exhibition at the Hebrew Institute for a group of local Jewish artists and in 1899 opted to stay at Hester Street when his family moved to Madison Avenue, supporting himself by working as a tenement inspector and, briefly, as a physical education instructor.
 He also began selling his drawings and provided illustrations for two articles by the journalist Hutchins Hapgood.
 Epstein spent the winter of 1899 working as an ice-cutter with his friend Bernard Gussrow at Greenwood Lake in New Jersey.

-In 1900, the Hester Street tenement he was living in burnt down and, as well as losing all his sketches and drawings, he became homeless.
-With the help of the local settlement movement Epstein took a job as a farmhand in Southboro, Massachusetts.
+In 1900, the Hester Street tenement Epstein was living in burnt down and, as well as losing all his sketches and drawings, he became homeless.
+With the help of the local settlement movement he took a job as a farmhand in Southboro, Massachusetts.
 Returning to Manhattan in June 1901 he worked in a bronze foundry while taking classes for sculptor's assistants at the Art Students League of New York.
 Epstein's first major commission was to illustrate Hutchins Hapgood's 1902 book The Spirit of the Ghetto.
 Epstein used the money from the commission to leave New York City for Paris in September 1902.

-Paris 1902-1905
+Paris 1902–1905

 On his second full day in Paris, during October 1902, Epstein saw the funeral procession of Emile Zola and witnessed some of the anti-semitic abuse directed at the passing cortège.
 Epstein studied at the École des Beaux-Arts from October 1902 until March 1903 and then, from April 1903 to 1904, at the Académie Julian where he was taught by Jean-Paul Laurens.
 He shared a studio in Montparnasse with Bernard Gussrow and throughout 1904 and 1905 appears to have studied independently in various Paris museums.
 He regularly visited the Louvre to view its collection of non-European sculpture, studied Indian and Far Eastern art in the Musée Guimet and artworks from China in the Musée Cernuschi.

-Epstein visited Rodin in his studio and met Margaret, known as Peggy, Dunlop (1873-1947) who encouraged him to visit London, which he did in 1904.
+Epstein visited Rodin in his studio and met Margaret Dunlop, known as Peggy, (1873-1947) who encouraged him to visit London, which he did in 1904.
 There he spent some time viewing sculptures from African and Polynesian cultures in the British Museum, all of which were to have a profound influence on his future work.